M4ttW00d/DaESD-Group-Assignment/README.md

+> ⚠️ **Project Status: Completed**
+> This repository contains the final code for a project submission by **Group 1** for the **Distributed and Enterprise Software Development** module assignment, part of the Computer Science program at **UWE**.
+It is now concluded and is no longer being actively maintained or updated.

 # Bristol Regional Food Network

 A distributed multi-vendor marketplace connecting Bristol-area food producers with customers, community group representatives, and admins.
 Built as a microservices system for the Distributed and Enterprise Software Development module.